HowlingByte/Marmit65/README.md

 Run this file and open a web browser.
 Connect to [localhost:8080](http://localhost:8080/), and you're ready to go!

 ## 🤝 Contributing
 We are open to any suggestions, so don't hesitate to contact us.
-We are not responsible for any problems that may.
+We are not responsible for any problems that may appear.

 ## 📝 License
 Distributed under the Mozilla Public License 2.0.
 See